peteroupc/html3dutil/doc/Semantic.md

 <a name='Semantic.MODELVIEWINVERSETRANSPOSE'></a>
 ### Semantic.MODELVIEWINVERSETRANSPOSE (constant)

-Uniform semantic for the inverse of the 3x3 transpose of the model-view matrix.
+Uniform semantic for the inverse of the 3 &times; 3 transpose of the model-view matrix.

 <a name='Semantic.MODELVIEWPROJECTION'></a>
 ### Semantic.MODELVIEWPROJECTION (constant)